neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/001-story-of-a-tensor/CWK-Demystified.md

 ## The Story of a Tensor Explained

-It's a simple story but it's packed with hidden meaning.
+It's a simple story, but it's packed with hidden meaning.

 First, let's break down some of the key terms from Tenny's adventures in the land of Computaria: